-Services that are covered for you What you must pay when you get these services \$75 for members of the High Option Senior Advantage 1, High Option Senior Advantage 2, or Standard Option Senior Advantage 1 plans. \$100 for members of the Standard Option Senior Advantage 2 or Prosper Senior Advantage plans.
-Vision care Covered services include: • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-You pay the following per optometrist visit, depending upon the plan in which you are enrolled: • \$5 for members of the High Option Senior Advantage 1 plan. • \$10 for members of the High Option Senior Advantage 2 plan. • \$15 for members of the Standard Option Senior Advantage 1 plan. • \$20 for members of the Standard Option Senior Advantage 2 plan. • \$25 for members of the Prosper Senior Advantage plan.
-You pay the following per ophthalmologist visit, depending upon the plan in which you are enrolled: • \$5 for members of the High Option Senior Advantage 1 plan. • \$10 for members of the High Option Senior Senio
+Services that are covered for you What you must pay when you get these services due to an unusual and extraordinary circumstance (for example, major disaster).
+Outside our service area: You have worldwide urgent care coverage when you travel if you need medical attention right away for an unforeseen illness or injury and you reasonably believed that your health would seriously deteriorate if you delayed treatment until you returned to our service area.
+Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
+See Chapter 3, Section 3, for more information. \$10 for members of the High Option Senior Advantage 2 plan. \$15 for members of the Standard Option Senior Advantage plan.
+Emergency Department visits You pay \$75 per visit.
+Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+You pay the following per visit, depending upon the plan in which you are enrolled: \$5 for members of the High Option Senior Advantage 1 plan. \$10 for members of the High Option Senior Advantage 2 plan. \$15 for members of the Standard Option Senior Advantage plan. • Visual field tests.
+You pay the following per encounter, depending upon the plan in which you are enrolled: \$0 for members of the High Option Senior Advantage 1 or High Option Senior Advantage 2 plans. \$10 for members of the Standard Option Senior Advantage plan.